Matthew Spiranovic: Personal and family life

 Spiranovic was born in Geelong, Victoria.
 He is the son of Michael Spiranovic, an English born former footballer for North Geelong Warriors.
 Spiranovic grew up in Geelong's South-West suburb Wandana Heights.
 He attended St. Robert's Primary School of Geelong and St Joseph's College from 2001 to 2005.
 Spiranovic has two younger sisters, Amelia, who play for South Melbourne in the Women's Victorian Premier League, and Laura, who plays for ŽNK Split in the Croatian Women's First Football League.
 He shares a strong friendship with former 1.
 FC Nürnberg teammate Dario Vidošić, the pair having played together for the Australia U20 team before signing professional terms with the German club.
 Spiranovic's agent is John Grimaud.

 National team decision

 By 2007, it was clear that Spiranovic was to play for Australia when he officially rejected an offer from the Croatian Football Federation.
-Former Socceroo's coach Graham Arnold was informed of Spiranovic's decision by phone and therefore included him in the national side prior to the 2007 Asian Cup and 2010 FIFA World Cup qualifiers.
+Former Socceroos coach Graham Arnold was informed of Spiranovic's decision by phone and therefore included him in the national side prior to the 2007 Asian Cup and 2010 FIFA World Cup qualifiers.
 Arnold stated that Football Federation Australia (FFA), as well as the Australian national team's staff, were in danger of losing the defender as Spiranovic's parents received phone calls from Croatia in the middle of the night which applied much pressure on Spiranovic to make his final decision.